 Another interjection is that I'm hypoglycemic.

 Okay, that's all I got.
-Did anyone else who suffers from pancreatitis drink an overabundance of pancreatitis and calcium orange juiceorange juice.
+Did anyone else who suffers from pancreatitis drink an overabundance of orange juice.

 Seems like a silly train of thought but it's not.
 At this point, most everything important about pancreatitis, what causes it and how to live with it is unknown.
 Therefore, similarities in pancreatitic patients should be noted... even if it is something as simple as an orange juice addition.